 Dietary fat consists principally of triglycerides with lesser amounts of phospholipids and sterols.
 Triglycerides and phospholipids are composed of fatty acids attached to a glycerol backbone.
 Fats and oils from animal and vegetable sources contain mixtures of saturated and unsaturated fatty acids.
 Saturated fatty acids (SFAs) contain only single carbon-carbon bonds and have limited chemical reactivity.
 Mono-unsaturated fatty acids (MUFAs) contain one double bond and polyunsaturated fatty acids (PUFAs) contain multiple double bonds.
 Chemical reactivity increases with the number of double bonds.
-The double bonds in the carbon chains are in either the cis configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on opposite sides).
+The double bonds in the carbon chains are in either the cis configuration (hydrogen atom at either end of the double bond on the same side) or trans configuration (hydrogen atom at either end of the double bond on opposite sides).
 All dietary fat provides the same number of calories (9.3) per gram when metabolized for energy.
 Animal fats generally contain larger amounts of SFAs and are solid at room temperature; plant fats have a higher content of unsaturated fatty acids and are liquid (oils) at room temperature.
-Conjugated linoleic acid (CLA), a transfatty acid found in beef, is a collective term for a group of isomers of the essential fatty acid, linoleic acid, which are characterized by alternating single and double bonds.
+Conjugated linoleic acid (CLA), a trans fatty acid found in beef, is a collective term for a group of isomers of the essential fatty acid, linoleic acid, which are characterized by alternating single and double bonds.
 (4)